What is the crop pattern in India?

 CROPPING PATTERN India has three cropping seasons — rabi, kharif and zaid.
 Rabi: Rabi crops are also known as winter crops.
 They are sown from October to December and harvested from April to June.
 Wheat, barley, pea, gram and mustard are the important rabi crops.

-READ ALSO: What data is in speech recognition?
+READ ALSO: What is the highest level in candy crush right now?

 What is the most common crop in India?